richardTowers/verify-tech-docs/source/documentation/saml/samlComplianceTool.md

 ### Test your matching service with the SAML compliance tool

-1. To set up the SAML compliance tool for matching service tests, POST the following JSON (via curl or Postman, for example) to the URL `<compliance-tool-host>/ms-test-run` provided by your GOV.UK Verify engagement lead:
+1. To set up the SAML compliance tool for matching service tests, POST the following JSON (via curl or Postman, for example) to the SAML compliance tool URL ([https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/rp-test-data](https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/rp-test-data)):

     ```
      Content-Type: application/json